fox918/splat-scripts/README.md

 ii  time           1.7-25        amd64        The GNU time program for measuring cpu resource usage
 ```

-Success was also reported on Ubuntu, FreeBSD, and OpenBSD.
+Success was also reported on Ubuntu, FreeBSD, OpenBSD and Archlinux.

 ## Configuration